Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/process.md

 ### Return Values
 The PID of the new process.

+## `forkbg(func: function, name: string, ...: any): number`
+Creates a new process running the specified function with arguments.
+This process will be placed in the background, meaning it has no stdin/out.

+### Arguments
+1. `func`: The function to run in the new process.
+This will be the main function of the first thread, and will have its environment set to the new process's environment.
+2. `name`: ?
+The name of the new process.
+3. `...`: Any arguments to pass to the function.

+### Return Values
+The PID of the new process.

 ## `exec(path: string, ...: any)`
 Replaces the current process with the contents of the specified file.
  This function does not return - it can only throw an error.